Iowa State Cyclones football: Dan McCarney era (1995–2006)

-Gene Chizik era (2007–2008)
+Gene Chizik year (2007–2008)

 To replace Dan McCarney, Iowa State hired much-touted Texas defensive coordinator Gene Chizik.
 The Cyclones wore 1977 throwback jerseys for the 2007 contest against Iowa and re-introduced gold pants as a standard part of their uniform.
 It marked the 30th anniversary since the resumption of the Cy-Hawk rivalry as well as the 30th anniversary of the 1977 Iowa State Peach Bowl team.
 They finished the season 3–9, including a 15–13 win over Iowa, and back-to-back wins against Kansas State and Colorado.
 All three wins were upsets.
 In 2008, Iowa State opened with two wins against weaker non-conference foes, before losing their next 10 games to finish the season 2–10.
 Chizik left the Cyclones suddenly after the season to become the head football coach at Auburn amid great acrimony.

 Paul Rhoads era (2009–2015)

+Paul Rhoad (2008-2010)

 Auburn defensive coordinator Paul Rhoads was introduced as the 31st head coach of the Iowa State Cyclones on December 20, 2008.
 Rhoads had previously spent time at Iowa State as an assistant coach in the late 1990s and was raised only 20 miles from Ames in Ankeny.
 His father, Cecil, was one of the winningest coaches in Iowa high school history, coaching for more than three decades and has been inducted into the Iowa High School Football Coaches Hall of Fame.
 Rhoads' contract was reported to be a 5-year deal worth $5.75 million plus incentives.
 To round out his coaching staff, Rhoads hired up-and-coming offensive coordinator out of Rice, Tom Herman and veteran defensive coordinator Wally Burnham.

 Rhoads opened his ISU career with a win over FCS North Dakota State.
 He then led Iowa State to a victory at Kent State first year, ending a 17-game Cyclones road losing streak.
 In October 2009 the Cyclones defeated Baylor to end an 11-game losing stretch against conference opponents, and then went on to defeat Nebraska in Lincoln for the first time since 1977.
 Their 6–6 record was enough to earn them an invitation to the Insight.com Bowl against Minnesota.
 Rhoads would win his first bowl game in his inaugural year as coach at Iowa State, beating the Golden Gophers 14–13.
 The lone highlight of the 2010 season was the first ever win at Texas in school history, upsetting the 22nd-ranked Longhorns 28–21.
 The Cyclones would finish the season 3–5 in the Big 12 and 5–7 overall.